 In Dallas, Fort Worth, and Houston, you can expect a wood fence to hold its own for about 10-15 years.
 Now, it won’t always look as pristine as the day you had it installed but it will be functional.
 Just like most natural substances, if you are attentive and give it some love and fresh staining along the way, it will serve you well.
 Ongoing maintenance is especially important based on the extreme heat in Texas.
 One last caveat is we do get our share of torrential winds and hail so that nothing will protect a fence from an Act of God.

 Peak Roofing & Construction guarantees the craftsmanship on the #1 grade fences we install for five years.

 In an ideal world, everyone who is going to be part of the exterior paint decision-making process should be present when meeting with painting companies.
 This helps to get everyone’s input and get all your questions answered upfront.
 However, we realize in today’s world this isn’t always possible, so the best plan is to talk through the project together beforehand including:

 - Deciding what color and finish you want in what areas.
 For instance, do you prefer your gutters to match or contrast?

 - Are there things you did not like the last time you painted?
 Things you wish had been done differently?

 Some painting contractors only use one type of paint.
 But we love offering our customers options.
 For exterior painting, we use professional quality paints from Sherwin Williams and PPG.
 However, if you prefer another brand that we can source locally, we are happy to discuss it with you.

-We never charge to give you an estimate on a painting projects.
-As a commercial painter, the estimate process is not just about pricing, it’s about getting to know you and your home or business.
-Once you meet with us you will understand how important honesty and professionalism are to Peak Roofing & Construction.
-It’s that’s experience that will give you the confidence you need to trust us with your house exterior or business exterior.
+We never charge to give you an estimate on a painting project.
+As a commercial painter, the estimate process is not just about pricing; it’s about getting to know you and your home or business.
+Once you meet with us, you will understand how important honesty and professionalism are to Peak Roofing & Construction.
+It’s that experience that will give you the confidence you need to trust us with your house exterior or business exterior.